ajsalkeld/Nginx-Server-Block-Generator/README.md

 Contributing
 -------------

-Feel free to add code/translations, and then make a pull request.
-I suggest you ask (by emailing [contact@ajs.pw](mailto:contact@ajs.pw)) before setting off on a wild adventure, because turning code down after umpteen hours of creation isn't nice.
+Feel free to add code and fix my mess, and then make a pull request.
+Shoutout to (jartaud)[https://github.com/jartaud] for doing just so.